Tom Smothers: Political involvement

-After the show was canceled, Tom became more strident in his politics.
+After Comedy Hour was canceled, Smothers became outspoken in politics.

-In the 1970s, Smothers chided popular comedian Bill Cosby for not taking a stand on political issues of the day such as civil rights.
+In the 1970s, Smothers mocked Bill Cosby for not taking a stand on political issues of the day, such as civil rights.

-In October 1976, both Cosby and Smothers were in attendance at a Playboy Mansion party.
-The tension between the two culminated in Cosby's punching Smothers in the head.
+In October 1976, Cosby and Smothers attended a Playboy Mansion party.
+The tension between the two culminated in Cosby punching Smothers in the head.

-Tom Smothers's politics are in marked contrast to those of his brother Dick, whom Tom describes as "more conservative".
-Tom openly protested Democratic president Lyndon B. Johnson and his involvement in and perpetuation of the Vietnam war.
+Smothers's politics were in marked contrast to those of his brother Dick, whom Tom described as "more conservative".
+Tom publicly criticized Democratic president Lyndon B. Johnson and his involvement in and perpetuation of the Vietnam War.
 Tom stated in 2006 that the duo's real-life political and philosophical differences were a key part of their ability to maintain their act for as long as they did.

 Film roles

-In motion pictures, Tom Smothers portrayed corporate-executive-turned-tap-dancing-magician Donald Beeman in one of Brian De Palma's earlier films, Get to Know Your Rabbit (1972).
+In motion pictures, Smothers portrayed corporate-executive-turned-tap-dancing-magician Donald Beeman in Brian De Palma's 1972 film, Get to Know Your Rabbit.
 He also played a banker in Silver Bears.
-He later portrayed Spike in Serial (1980).
+He later portrayed Reverend Spike in Serial (1980).

 In 1973, he voiced Ted E. Bear (Theodore Edward Bear) in the DePatie-Freleng NBC animated Christmas special The Bear Who Slept Through Christmas.
 Ten years later, he voiced Ted E. Bear again for its Halloween sequel The Great Bear Scare.

-In 1980 Smothers starred in the film There Goes the Bride.
-In 1982 he played with an ensemble cast in Pandemonium in which he was a brave Canadian Mountie chasing down a serial killer at a cheerleader camp.
+In 1980, Smothers starred in the film There Goes the Bride.
+In 1982, he played with an ensemble cast in Pandemonium in which he was a brave Canadian Mountie chasing down a serial killer at a cheerleader camp.
+In 1983 he appeared in an episode of the UK TV series Tales of the Unexpected.
 He also voiced one of the characters in the cartoon Christmas movie Precious Moments: Timmy's Special Delivery in 1993.